zgracem/dotconfig/fish/prompt/README.md

 My `fish` prompt is minimalist, but provides a surprising amount of information as and when it becomes relevant, including:

-* Hostname, appears when connecting remotely
+* User and hostname, appear only when connecting remotely
 * Current working directory, abbreviated but still readable at a glance
 * Basic `git` status: just the branch name, with indicators for untracked, unstaged, uncommitted, unsynced and stashed files